tonsky/tongue/README.md

 (format-number-en 9999.9) ;; => "9,999.9"
 ```

 Use it directly or add `:tongue/format-number` key to locale’s dictionary.
-That way format will be applied to all numeric substituions:
+That way format will be applied to all numeric substitutions:

 ```clj
 (def dicts